overcache/NeoSolarized/README.md

     - add `Plug 'iCyMind/NeoSolarized'` to your init.vim or .vimrc file
     - run `:PluginInstall` after resource/relaunch

-When installtation is done, config it as your colorscheme:
+When installtation is done, config it as your colorscheme, put in your init.vim / .vimrc:

 ```vim
 colorscheme NeoSolarized